michaelklishin/neocons/README.md

 ## Project Maturity

-Neocons is not a young project: as of October 2014, it is about 2 years old, with active production use from week 1.
-It is now moving towards `2.0` release.
-Nearly API parts are set in stone and most documentation guides in good shape.
+Neocons is not a young project: first released in October 2011, it is over 2 years old, with active production use from week 1.

+It now supports Neo4j 2.0 release and the API is quite stable.
+Documentation is in good shape, too.